To Be or Not to Be (1983 film): Reception

 Roger Ebert's three-star review stated that in the film, Mel Brooks "combines a backstage musical with a wartime romance and comes up with an eclectic comedy that races off into several directions, usually successfully."
 Gene Siskel awarded two-and-half stars and wrote that the film "contains more genuine sentiment than big laughs.
 If you are looking for laughs, as I was the first time I saw it, you may be disappointed.
 More often than not the jokes just lay there, a beat late, easily anticipated.
 On a second viewing, however, the sentiment of the piece rings true, particularly the troupe's final theatrical confrontation with an all-Nazi audience."
-(On their annual If We Picked the Winners Oscar special the next year, both Siskel & Ebert chose Charles Durning's Oscar nomination as the worst nomination of that year, believing that he took a slot that could've gone to any of the cast members of The Right Stuff or to Jeff Daniels for his performance in Terms of Endearment.)
+(On their annual If We Picked the Winners Oscar special the next year, both Siskel and Ebert chose Charles Durning's Oscar nomination as the worst nomination of that year, believing that he took a slot that could have gone to any of the cast members of The Right Stuff or to Jeff Daniels for his performance in Terms of Endearment.)